Nahuel-M/raytracer/README.md

 Basic raytracer written completely in Rust.

 To do:
-- [ ] Pass world to hittable to make it return info autonomously
+- [ ] Pass world to hittable to make it return info autonomously?
-- [ ] Make camera rotate with quaternion around stable axis
+- [x] Make camera rotate with quaternion around stable axis (without roll)
 - [x] Increase efficiency of polygon hit calculation
 - [ ] Normals for vertices, interpolate normal for polygon
 - [x] Add precompute function for shape to speed up rendering
 - [ ] Add proper dielectric material
+- [ ] SIMD?
+Research and implementation